msemtd/elden-bong/README.md

 located relative to the camera is super cool. e.g. a controllable depth into the 3D scene gives us more control.

+TODO: add a ViewHelper (sometimes though of as a compass) for certain modes examples/jsm/helpers/ViewHelper.js

 Add a sound board for webpack resource and on-disk files - see what the limits are. https://gist.github.com/PtrMan/b3ff012785ad9e93f7db1a0f031fc2b2